 When to fly:

-The high season for booking flights to Sorrento is June to September but temperatures are high during this time and the town is buzzing with tourists.
+The high season for taking a flight to Sorrento is June to September but temperatures are high during this time and the town is buzzing with tourists.
 During these months the streets of Sorrento become alive, animated and busier than ever due to the full calendar of events that take place during the summer months.
 Spectacular events fill the magical city from 14th June until 30th September offering days and evenings of concerts, exhibitions, dance and gastronomy.

-The off season is November to March when you will see few tourist crowds, but the weather can be chilly and damp so it may not be the best time to book your airline tickets if you are looking for some sun.
+The off season is November to March when you will see few tourist crowds and airline ticket prices at their lowest, but the weather can be chilly and damp so it may not be the best time to book your airline tickets if you are looking for some sun.

 Located on Italy’s Amalfi Coast and only a short distance from Naples, Sorrento is one of Italy’s most beautiful towns.
 Flights to Sorrento arrive via Naples and from there, the journey to Sorrento along the mountain roads of the coastline is filled with some of the most beautiful scenery.
 Sorrento is a picturesque town, with blooming gardens and plenty of outdoor cafes and restaurants.
 For the perfect moment, take a walk to Sorrento’s Museo Correale (the town’s famous museum) and watch the sunset from atop the hill.
 The city faces the west so the views are spectacular.